-Rotate and flip options
+Rotate and Flip Options

-Rotates JPEG images without decompressing and re-compressing the JPEG information.
+Force lossless JPEG operations Rotates JPEG images without decompressing and re-compressing the JPEG information.
 As a result, the image does not lose quality when rotated or flipped.
-Specifies where to place the new images.
-Select one of the following options: • Remove/replace original files : Overwrites the original file with the new image.
-Rename modified images and place in source folder: Adds identifying labels to the image names and places them in the same folder as the originals. • Place modified images in the following folder : Places the converted image in a folder that you can specify.
+File options Specifies where to place the new images.
+Select one of the following options: Remove/replace original files: Overwrites the original file with the new image.
+Rename modified images and place in source folder: Adds identifying labels to the image names and places them in the same folder as the originals.
+Place modified images in the following folder: Places the converted image in a folder that you can specify.
 Click the Browse button and select a folder.
-Determines how ACDSee Pro should handle overwriting files.
-Select one of the following options from the drop-down list: • Ask: Prompts you when overwriting a file. • Skip : Cancels the operation if there is a file with the same file name and extension.
-Replace: Overwrites the file. • Rename : Prompts you to rename the file.
-Retains the date and time properties of the file.
-Automatically applies the same settings the next time you rotate an image.
-Automatically closes the dialog box after all images have been adjusted.
-Stores the current settings and applies them the next time you use the Rotate/Flip Images Wizard.
+Overwrite existing Ask: Prompts you when overwriting a file. files Skip: Cancels the operation if there is a file with the same file name and extension. • Replace : Overwrites the file. • Rename : Prompts you to rename the file.
+Preserve last- modified dates Retains the date and time properties of the file.
+Remember and apply the last rotation performed Automatically applies the same settings the next time you rotate an image.
+Auto-close progress dialog if all operations succeed Automatically closes the dialog box after all images have been adjusted.
+Save current settings as default Stores the current settings and applies them the next time you use the Rotate/Flip Images Wizard.